Tips for cruise passengers and visitors to Hamburg

 Off on a hike

-“Der Wanderer” over the Sea of Fog is a painting by Caspar David Friedrich from around 1818 – and the best-known “back figure” of the painter, whose 250th birthday is coming up in 2024.
+“Der Wanderer” over the Sea of Fog is a painting by Caspar David Friedrich from around 1818 – and the best-known “back figure” of the painter, whose 250th birthday was in 2024.
 The Wanderer and many other exhibits can be found in Hamburg’s Kunsthalle Startseite.
 Simply wander there!

 Terminal tips